kaio6fellipe/kaio6fellipe/README.md

-### Olá! 👋
+### Hi!
+Welcome to my profile! 👋

-- 🔭 Atualmente sou líder de TI na Safra Rica (Segurança, Sistemas, Infraestrutura e Serviços de TI)
+- 🔭 I am currently the IT leader at Safra Rica (Security, Systems, Infrastructure and IT Services)
-- 🌱 CND em andamento...
-Estudando também: segurança da informação (red team) e data science, geralmente utilizando Python para tudo
+- 🌱 CND in progress...
+Also studying: information security (red team) and DevOps, generally using Python for everything
-- 😄 Pronomes: ele/dele
+- 😄 Pronouns: he/him
 - 🤫 [GitHub Pages](https://kaio6fellipe.github.io/)

 <div align="center">